 An overview of the main characteristics of the North Burnett Region that establish the context for an assessment of risk is detailed in Appendix 1 to this Section.

-A more comprehensive description of the region can be found in the North Burnett Regional Council's Regional Snapshot 2008.
 Additional data on the region is available from the Australian Bureau of Statistics via the "data by region" link on their web page at www.abs.gov.au.